 During a fire, it is the toxic gases that lead to an asphyxiation of occupants.
 The build-up of toxic gases can be rapid and could reach critical levels in quick time, providing little or no reaction time for evacuation.
 The lead time for the build-up of toxic gases would depend on the material used, combustion products, and physical and mental characteristics of the exposed individuals would govern endurance to withstand the adverse environments.
 Therefore, this short interval of time is very important, more precisely, the interval between fire occurrence and detection.
 Therefore, a lot of emphases has been laid on fire detection systems and subsequently on aspects of thermal management and fire extinguishing techniques to be used in a building.
 The approach to dealing with a fire in buildings is encapsulated in the following box.

 - Structural Integrity

 - Adequate Maintenance

-While the approach for dealing with fire is quite standard and is known, methods followed in selection of building and façade material have been prescriptive.
+While the approach for dealing with fire is quite standard and is known, methods followed in the selection of building and façade material have been prescriptive.
 The client advises the façade contractor on the international specification or code for installation but does not have the expertise to inspect and comment on the installation.
 This could lead to aggravation of fire despite the correct material being used for façades.